needle-mirror/com.unity.live-capture/Documentation~/connection-device.md

-# Connect a physical device with the Editor
+# Connect a Client Device to the Editor

+Enable network connection between a [Client Device](data-capture-process.md#client-device) and the Unity Editor.

-## Create a Connection in the Editor
+## Create a Connection

 1. In the editor, open the **Connections** window: select **Menu** > **Window** > **Live Capture** > **Connections**.